mimbrown/yaxscript/README.md

 I believe this is the next frontier for web frameworks.
 YaxScript is my own exploration into the language I would want to use to write code for the web.

-Solid js is the most standard signal-driven framework I know of, and I defined YaxScript with an eye towards how it would compile to Solid-specific primitives.
+Solid js is the most standard signal-driven framework I know of, and I've iterated on YaxScript with an eye towards how it would compile to Solid-specific primitives.
 Therefore I will use Solid throughout this explainer to show one possible compiled output of the YaxScript syntax.

+## Types

+There is no "JS" vs "TS" flavor of YaxScript.
+Typescript types are always allowed (albeit with the same restrictions imposed in TSX).
+It's up to the developer if/how they want type errors to be reported.
+If you don't want to use Typescript, then don't write it.
+If you're consuming a library written in Yaxscript that was written with type information, it will only help you.

 ## Reactivity